ConciseCSS/concise.css/README.md

 ### Changelog

-You can view an up-to-date changelog in our GitHub wiki: [https://github.com/ConciseCSS/concise.css/wiki/Changelog](https://github.com/ConciseCSS/concise.css/wiki/Changelog)
+You can keep up-to-date with the changes that we have made via our [releases page](https://github.com/ConciseCSS/concise.css/releases).

 ### Specific Questions